w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

   request counts towards the capacity (TODO: where is this defined?).
 * The caller of this function (`sender`) has enough funds to cover the deposit.

-If one of those conditions is false, the function call returns with an error.
-On success, the PVF:
+If the validation is omitted, the message might fail on inclusion in the relay chain, therefore invalidating the candidate.
+On success, the PVF executes the following steps:

-* Creates a `ChOpenRequest` message and inserts it into the `upward_messages` list of the candidate commitments.
+* Create a `ChOpenRequest` message and inserts it into the `upward_messages` list of the candidate commitments.

 Once a candidate block is inserted into the relay chain, the relay runtime: